0717CCC/0717CCC/README.md

 ## Hi there 👋 I'm Chih-Chuan Cheng

+I am a Machine Learning Researcher transitioning into High-Performance Computing (HPC) Systems.
+Currently, I am an incoming M.Sc. student at Chalmers University of Technology in Sweden, where I was awarded a scholarship to specialize in HPC.
+I have a background in Data Science and Engineering, and research experience in Tabular Deep Learning.
+I am now leveraging that foundation to dive deep into large-scale systems, performance optimization, and scalable AI.

 🏆 Academic & Professional Highlights
 - Incoming HPC Scholar at Chalmers University of Technology.